 Weed Wednesday: Black Medic

 Happy Weed Wednesday!
 This week we want to talk about an early summer annual weed called Black Medic.
-Believe it or not, this weed actually belongs to the bean or pea family which means yes, it is edible.
+Believe it or not, this weed actually belongs to the bean or pea family.
 Plant historians believe that Native Americans may have roasted the seeds of this weed or grounded them into flour.

 Unfortunately, most people have found that their taste is bitter.
 In modern-day times most homeowners know this weed as something they do not want to see in their healthy lawns.